cavediverchris/Final-Fantasy-7-Walkthrough/docs/walkthrough/chapter-03-sector-7-slums.md

 You can find the following item(s) here:

-- TBD
+- Potion
-- TBD
+- All materia
-- TBD
+- Ether

 ## Guide